Have you ever wondered why you procrastinate and are frustrated because you struggle to get things done?

-1. Give yourself a deadline.
+1. give yourself a deadline.

 Perfectionists need strict deadlines because we obsess over every aspect of our project and task to the point we never get it done.
 It’s important to be realistic in giving yourself a timeframe to complete the task and then honour the time you’ve set.

-2. Decide when good enough is good enough.
+2. decide when good enough is good enough.

 We procrastinate because we’re too busy agonizing over every tiny detail until it’s absolutely perfect, when the truth is, it’s already good enough.
-That may sound like we’re settling, but it’s better to release your imperfect work into the world NOW then wait for your perfect work—NEVER.
+That may sound like we’re settling, but it’s better to release your imperfect work into the world NOW than wait for your perfect work—NEVER.
 You get the point.

-3. Know that you’re already enough.
+3. know that you’re already enough.

 Perfectionism stems from a belief that we’re not good enough.
 We need to show the world that we are good enough so we waste valuable time trying to prove it.